SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 *Last updated July 24, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus*

-This document describes what is planned for Spartacus for Q2 2020 and later.
+This document describes what is planned for TUA Spartacus for Q2 2020 and later.

 - For an overview of what was included in a specific release, see [Release Information]({{ site.baseurl }}{% link _pages/telco/telco-release-information.md %}).
 - For information about features published in pre-release libraries, see [Pre-release Information]({{ site.baseurl }}{% link _pages/telco/tua-pre-release-information.md %}).